myerabati/meghanayerabati.github.io/reviews/_posts/2020-03-20-the-audacity-of-hope.md

 ---
 layout: post
-title: "The Audacity of Hope by Barrack Obama"
+title: "The Audacity of Hope by Barack Obama"
 description: "My rating: 3 out of 5 stars"
 total_time: 1 to 2 minutes
 ---